 What do I get if I win?

-The winning poem will be published in Glass Buffalo’s Fall 2018 issue, and the winner will receive a $500 cash prize from Glass Buffalo.
-The winning short story will be published in Glass Buffalo’s Fall 2018 issue, and the winner will receive a $500 cash prize from Priority Printing Ltd. Up to two runners-up will be selected in both categories and will be paid for publication at our regular rates.
+The winning poem will be published in Glass Buffalo’s Fall 2019 issue, and the winner will receive a $500 cash prize from Glass Buffalo.
+The winning short story will be published in Glass Buffalo’s Fall 2019 issue, and the winner will receive a $500 cash prize from Priority Printing Ltd. Up to two runners-up will be selected in both categories and will be paid for publication at our regular rates.

 I have a poem or story that has won other prizes and has already been published.
 Can I submit it?

 We can only accept poems and stories that have not been previously published.
 A poem or story that has won a prize is eligible as long as it has not been published.
 We cannot accept poems or stories that are simultaneously submitted to Glass Buffalo or to other literary magazines.

 Can I mail my submission?

 No, we are currently only accepting submissions by email.
 Once you have paid your Entry Fee (available on the Contest page), you can email your submission to email@example.com.